fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

 Note that ``header`` also includes a ``frame_id``, which is the assumed reference frame for the data given in ``points``.
 The link that shall follow the trajectory is specified with ``tcp_frame``.
 Some of
-the existing proposals use a ``geometry_msgs/Pose`` field to express the points' reference frame, but we think that using names as identifiers makes this interface more versatile, because it delegates possible lookups to where this information is easier available.
+the existing proposals use a ``geometry_msgs/Pose`` field to express the points' reference frame.
+However, we think that using names as identifiers makes this interface more versatile, because it delegates possible lookups to where this information is easier available.

 CartesianError / CartesianTolerance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~